renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 5. Create the following essential files (related to sub headers below) inside the subfolder 'project_docs' and update following the instructions:

 ### projectRoadmap.md - Proccess Step by Step
-Purpose: High-level goals completion criteria, and progress tracker
+Purpose: High-level tasks completion criteria, and progress tracker
-Update: When high-level goals change or tasks are completed
+Update: Alwayws when tasks are completed
 Format: Checkboxes for each step in the table (- [ ] as undone / - [x] as done).
 Update asap you execute each task.
-Content: Copy the exact text below between the tag `<COPY THIS TEXT>`:
+Content: Copy into the file the exact content between the tag `<COPY THIS TEXT>` below:

 `<COPY THIS TEXT>`